 I am happy.
-I am seeking to join with a new partner based on my ever-evolving ideas about healthy love.
-I bandy about terms like emotional intelligence, and inner-joy, but what I am looking for is another person who reflects an inner peace and an inner joy in the same way that I am learning to.
-My roadmaps for where and how to get to this next ultimate-relationship have all been helpful, but not actually maps, more like suggestions.
+I am seeking to join a new partner based on my ever-evolving ideas about healthy love.
+I bandy about terms like emotional intelligence, and inner joy, but what I am looking for is another person who reflects inner peace and inner joy in the same way that I am learning to.
+My roadmaps for where and how to get to this next ultimate relationship have all been helpful, but not actually maps, more like suggestions.

 When the right partner steps into your field of vision you will feel it.
 You will respect the feeling enough not to jump at the first roar of sexual chemistry and desire that floods your system.
 You will engage with them in a respectful and measured way.
 And when they begin to have the same ‘hey what is it about this person” feelings, the hope is that you can both begin the conversation that will lead to an endless conversation.
 I want to delight in the glow of my next partner’s radiance.
 I want to find warmth and strength in our bonding and recalibrations of our pre-relationship lives.

 You can find and express your inner joy without limits